 No escape, and that’s just fine

-We fail to escape the room, but as we’re leaving Felix makes the comment that while we were in the room, I did all the “thinking stuff” while he did the “fun stuff,” but I tell him I think he’s selling himself short about the thinking stuff.
-I remind him that soon after we got into the room that he glanced at a photo on the wall and knew immediately how it tied in to the combination on the lock fastening a box below it.
+We fail to escape the room, but as we’re leaving Felix suggests that while in the room I did all the “thinking stuff” while he did the “fun stuff,” though I tell him he’s selling himself short, because soon after we got into the room he looked at a photo on the wall and knew immediately how it tied in to the combination on the lock fastening the box below it.
 I want to say this illustrates how sometimes as adults we overthink the solutions to puzzles while our kids are able to see things more quickly and easily.
 But put another way, I think the kid is just smarter than I am, and that’s just fine.

 I’m pretty sure I signed a document at the escape place that made me promise not to reveal any of the room’s secrets or take photos, so here’s a nice shot from outside the building, where a local artist kindly crafted this made-for-social-media mural.